privx-exchange/privx-exchange-contract/README.md

-# privx-xyz-contract
+# privx-exchange-contract

-Privx.xyz is a zkp-based decentralized order book service on Aleo platfrom.
-Comparing to previous works on other platforms, Privx.xyz aims to provide better user privacy protection.
+Privx.exchange is a zkp-based decentralized order book service on Aleo platfrom.
+Comparing to previous works on other platforms, Privx.exchange aims to provide better user privacy protection.

 We are still in developing stage & will publish plan and roadmap recently.
-Feel free to contact us via email: privx.xyz.lab@gmail.com, in case of any questions.
+Feel free to contact us via email: privx.exchange.lab@gmail.com, in case of any questions.
 Thanks for your interest!

 ## Build Guide